What Thanksgiving Looked Like Through the Decades

 Judy’s mother, Mary Schultz, was delighted to serve Thanksgiving dinner on her new dishes, courtesy of a thoughtful Ladies Home Journal photographer, when the family was selected for an article in the magazine in 1948.
 Judy still uses the dishes for Thanksgiving today.
 These heirloom recipes are passed down from Grandma.

 In 1949, President Harry Truman received a gift turkey that likely became dinner.
 Today, two turkeys (one each for the president and vice president) get a Thanksgiving pardon.
 The birds usually go to a farm to live out their lives.
-Do you know the history of these popular Thanksgiving foods?

 This 1952 ad for S.O.S. reminds Moms to get everyone in the family involved in preparing the big turkey dinner.
 And cleaning up will be so much easier with these magic scouring pads.
 Douglass Crockwell, a famous illustrator for the Saturday Evening Post, designed the heartwarming image.
 These tried-and-true cleaning tips actually work.